Relativ-IT/.github/profile/README.md

 > for an observer in an enclosed room, it is impossible to decide, by mapping the trajectory of bodies such as a dropped ball, whether the room is stationary in a gravitational field and the ball accelerating, or in free space aboard a rocket that is accelerating at a rate equal to that of the gravitational field versus the ball which upon release has nil acceleration.

-That said, your IT will depend on the initial "observer" position and speed, and should fit your needs in a relative way against an absolute way
+That said, the IT will depend on the "observer" position and speed, and should fit its needs in a relative way against an absolute way

 That's why all repositories here won't be absolutely perfect, but relatively fitted !